my-telegram-bots/Pixiv_bot/readme.md

     node update update_db_2021_june

 Version 2.0.3 has changed the file storage directory, you need exec the following command.

     node update move_ugoira_folder_and_index_2022_march

+and changed ugoira url in config.json (without /mp4/), you need modify the config.json.
 ## config
 ### cookie
 To subscribe author and popular search.